SAP-samples/teched2023-DA261/exercises/ex2/README.md

 **Key Features:**

-- Creation of data action to streamline calculations.
+- Creation of a data action to calculate and aggregat plan results

-  - Create data action parameters to streamline execution.
+  - Create data action parameters to streamline execution
-  - Create a simple advanced formula for sales revenue calculation.
+  - Create a simple advanced formula for sales revenue calculation
-  - Create an allocation rule to allocate retail expenses.
+  - Create an allocation rule to allocate retail expenses
-  - Creating a cross model copy rule, which aggregates data based on region.
+  - Creating a cross model copy rule, which aggregates data based on region
 - Executing a trace on a data action and reviewing results.
 - Creating a multi-action to orchestrate data actions.
 - Format trigger within the story and map parameters.